privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 ## Conclusion

-**Member states cannot adopt the EU Age Verification Wallet in its current form.** The architectural flaws we've documented aren't edge cases - they're fundamental.
+**Member states cannot adopt the EU Age Verification Wallet in its current form.** The architectural flaws we've documented aren't edge cases; they're fundamental.
 Any system that relies on client-side verification without cryptographic proof to the server will be bypassed within days of deployment.
 The tools are freely available, the attack vectors are well-documented, and the incentives for fraud are enormous.

 This isn't speculation.
 It's how mobile security works.

 ### The JMRTD problem

-The EU Age Verification app relies on [JMRTD](https://jmrtd.org/) for passport reading - a library that is poorly maintained and hasn't kept pace with the evolving landscape of Machine Readable Travel Documents.
+The EU Age Verification app relies on [JMRTD](https://jmrtd.org/) for passport reading, a library that is poorly maintained and hasn't kept pace with the evolving landscape of Machine Readable Travel Documents.
 Security vulnerabilities go unpatched, compatibility issues with newer passport formats persist, and the project lacks the active development needed for critical infrastructure.

 ### Yivi offers a working alternative

 Member states looking for a secure, privacy-preserving age verification solution can adopt [Yivi](https://yivi.app) today.
 We maintain production-ready MRTD infrastructure that:

-- **Supports all EU countries** - validated against government-issued Masterlists
+- **Supports all EU countries**: validated against government-issued Masterlists
-- **Is actively maintained** - security updates, compatibility fixes, and new features ship regularly
+- **Is actively maintained**: security updates, compatibility fixes, and new features ship regularly
-- **Implements proper security** - server-side validation with Passive and Active Authentication
+- **Implements proper security**: server-side validation with Passive and Active Authentication
-- **Delivers real privacy** - Zero-Knowledge Proofs via Idemix for unlinkable disclosures
+- **Delivers real privacy**: Zero-Knowledge Proofs via Idemix for unlinkable disclosures
-- **Is fully open source** - auditable, extensible, and free from vendor lock-in
+- **Is fully open source**: auditable, extensible, and free from vendor lock-in

 The passport credential feature has been in production since 2025, supporting passports, ID-cards, and driver's licenses.
 The infrastructure exists.
 The code is battle-tested.
-Member states don't need to wait for the EU to fix its architecture - they can deploy a working solution now.
+Member states don't need to wait for the EU to fix its architecture; they can deploy a working solution now.

 Digital identity infrastructure, once deployed at scale, becomes extremely difficult to change.
 The decisions made now will echo for decades.
 We urge member states to choose security over expediency.